SELF-Technology/self-chain-public/README.md

 **The Future: SELF DAO**
 We're working towards creating SELF DAO to progressively decentralize governance, including oversight of security-critical components.
 This will ensure community control over the entire project—making SELF truly owned by the people who use and build it.

-This approach, inspired by Signal, ensures both transparency and security while building towards complete community ownership.
+This approach ensures both transparency and security while building towards complete community ownership.

 ## 🙏 Acknowledgments